mgavino/spring-boot-appengine-jpa-datanucleus/README.md

 }
 ```

-On the other hand, insted of using _ObjectifyFilter_ to begin the transaction, I have used AOP to do it at the Service level.
+On the other hand, insted of using _ObjectifyFilter_ to begin the transaction, I have used AOP to do it at the Service layer.
 Firstly, let's add aspect dependencies on our _pom.xml_:
 ```
 <dependency>